ax-va/Python-Example-Collection/poetry.md

 5. (Optional) Deactivate old venv

-    Once Poetry manages everything, you don't need the old venv/ you created with `$ python -m venv`.
+    Once Poetry manages everything, you don't need the old venv you created with `$ python -m venv`.
 You can delete it if you like.

     Poetry will now handle both your runtime and dev-only dependencies cleanly, and you can stop juggling pip install manually.